qmlbook/qmlbook/en/ch15/index.rst

         insert(count(), colorValue);
     }

-Remove is similar to insert but it calls the remove opration protocol.
+Remove is similar to insert but it calls according to the remove operation protocol.

 .. code-block:: cpp